clean-code-craft-tcq-2/tdd-buckets-Harshini-Narasimha/README.md

 ## Assumptions

-1. Input sample list should contain all positive values
+1. Input sample list should contain all positive values(<=4095)
+2. Considering the 12-bit A2D converter, minimum value is 0 and max value is 4094.
-2. Input sample list should not be empty
+3. Input sample list should not be empty

 ## Actions

 1. Validate the Inputs
+2. Convert the 12-bit A2D converter to amphers.
+(10 Amps * 12-bit value / 4094).
-2. If inputs are valid then sort the smaples and intrepret the Ranges
+3. If inputs are valid then sort the smaples and intrepret the Ranges
-3. Return the string in csv format
+4. Return the string in csv format
-4. If the inputs are not valid then return 0
+5. If the inputs are not valid then return 0

 ## Test cases:

 1. Check whether the input list is Valid.
-Expected Results : should return true if all the values are positive integers.
+Expected Results : should return true if all the values are 0>=values<=4095.
 Else return false for invalid data.
 2. Check the formatting of the range in lowerRange-upperRange format.
 Expected result : Compare the Actual and expected result
 3. Check if range are continuous.
 Expected result: return true if continuous else false.
 4. Check the data for 2 continuous current charging data.Expected result : Compare the Actual and expected Readings same